MHmorgan/cabinet/README.md

 ------ | ------------ | -----------
 get | GET /boilerplates | Return the names of all boilerplates as a JSON array. get | GET /boilerplates/*path* | Return the boilerplate JSON object.
 Supports *If-Modified-Since*, *If-Unmodified-Since*, and *If-None-Match* headers. put | PUT /boilerplates/*path* | Upload a boilerplate, either creating a new or ovewriting an existing.
 Returns either *201 Created* or *204 No Content*.
-Supports *If-Unmodified-Since* and *If-Match* headers. delete | DELETE /boilerplates/*path* | Delete a boilerplate.
+Supports *If-Unmodified-Since* and *If-Match* headers.
+All files referenced in the boilerplate must be present on the server. delete | DELETE /boilerplates/*path* | Delete a boilerplate.
 Supports *If-Unmodified-Since* and *If-Match* headers.

 Boilerplate JSON object is a mapping of client side file path to server side file path: